skyl3-r/gt-optical-tha/README.md

 # gt-optical-tha

 ## How to run the app
-1. Open command terminal in the directory `gt-optical-tha`.
+1. In your desired directory, open a terminal and clone this directory using `git clone https://github.com/skyl3-r/gt-optical-tha.git`
+2. Cd into the directory `gt-optical-tha` and open a terminal.
-2. Install dependencies with `npm i`.
+3. Install dependencies with `npm i`.
-3. Run the app with `node app.js`.
+4. Run the app with `node app.js`.

 ## Feature 1: Get list of users
 How to use: